Hurricane Beryl makes landfall as Category 4 storm on Caribbean island of Carriacou in Grenada

 Looking ahead

-Caribbean leaders were preparing not only for Beryl, but for a cluster of thunderstorms trailing the hurricane that have a 70% chance of becoming a tropical depression.
+Even as Beryl bore down on the southeast Caribbean, government officials warned about a cluster of thunderstorms mimicking the hurricane's path that have a 70% chance of becoming a tropical depression.

-Beryl is the second named storm in what is forecast to be an above-average hurricane season, which runs from June 1 to Nov.
-30 in the Atlantic.
-Earlier this month, Tropical Storm Alberto came ashore in northeastern Mexico with heavy rains that resulted in four deaths.
+Beryl is the second named storm in the Atlantic hurricane season, which runs from June 1 to Nov.
+30. Earlier this month, Tropical Storm Alberto made landfall in northeast Mexico and killed four people.

 The National Oceanic and Atmospheric Administration predicts the 2024 hurricane season is likely to be well above average, with between 17 and 25 named storms.
 The forecast calls for as many as 13 hurricanes and four major hurricanes.